ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Preconnection: A Preconnection object is a representation of a potential Connection.
 It has state that describes parameters of a Connection that might exist in the future: the Local Endpoint from which that Connection will be established, the Remote Endpoint ({{preestablishment}}) to which it will connect, and Transport Properties that influence the paths and protocols a Connection will use.
 A Preconnection can be fully specified such that it represents a single possible Connection, or it can be partially specified such that it represents a family of possible Connections.
 The Local Endpoint ({{preestablishment}}) MUST be specified if the Preconnection is used to Listen for incoming Connections.
 The Local Endpoint is OPTIONAL if it is used to Initiate Connections.
 The Remote Endpoint MUST be specified in the Preconnection that is used to Initiate Connections.
 The Remote Endpoint is OPTIONAL if it is used to Listen for incoming Connections.
 The Local Endpoint and the Remote Endpoint MUST both be specified if a peer-to-peer Rendezvous is to occur based on the Preconnection.

-* Transport Properties: Transport Properties allow the application to express their requirements, prohibitions, and preferences and configure the Transport System.
+* Transport Properties: Transport Properties allow the application to express their requirements, prohibitions, and preferences and configure the Transport Services system.
 There are three kinds of Transport Properties:

   * Selection Properties ({{preestablishment}}) that can only be specified on a Preconnection.